koltyakov/sp-download/README.md

 #### Arguments

-- `url` - full path to the file in SharePoint
+- `url` - full path to the file in SharePoint, required
-- `out` - local directory or path to file where downloaded file should be saved
+- `out` - local directory or path to file where downloaded file should be saved, optional, default is `./`
-- `conf` - path to credentials config file
+- `conf` - path to credentials config file, optional, default is `./config/private.json`
+- `site` - SharePoint SPWeb url, optional, default is requested based on `url`
+- `ondemand` - on-demand auth request, optional, when value is `true` then enabled

 ### In Node.js applications